mapyourown/OracleSwap/securityconsiderations.md

 ### Front Running

 Some Ethereum contracts may have issues where block miners may manipulate the order in which transactions are executed within a block.
 This a typical problem for market contracts where an attacker might see a transaction for an order, and insert their transaction to be executed prior.
 However, the nature of OracleSwap makes this kind of attack irrelevant.
-Since forward starting prices are used to open and close a position there is no way for an attacker to profit by getting a transaction in before another taker (i.e., front running involves getting a position based on stale prices, not unknown future market prices).
+Since forward starting prices are used to open and close a position, pushing someone out of the way to steal their transaction, or to take an LP's offer when they wanted to retract it, would merely be annoying, not costly.

 ### Entropy